What we've achieved

 Our research investment has been leveraged by grant recipients for an additional $10.1 million in pancreatic cancer funding.

-We believe collaboration is key to improving outcomes for patents.
+We believe collaboration is key to improving outcomes for patients.
 That is why we convened the first national strategy meeting for pancreatic cancer research and continue to host research symposiums to bring the scientific community together.

 Insights gained from PanKind-funded research grants have also been shared with the scientific community at over 90 conferences, seminars and symposiums.